 The student tuition fees as published are subject to change given individual circumstances at enrolment.
-Please refer to Monarch’s detailed Published Fee Schedule for more information on all student services and amenities.
-Please also refer to our Refund Policy, Complaints and Appeals Policy and our Student Information Guide by clicking here.
+Please refer to Monarch’s detailed Published Fee Schedule and Online Service Standards for more information on all student services and amenities.
+Please also refer to our Refund Policy, Online Service Standards, Complaints and Appeals Policy and our Student Information Guide by clicking here.

 - You do not have to repay the Government as the funding is not a loan.

 Are you a citizen or permanent resident?

 - an Australian citizen

 - an Australian permanent resident (PR) i.e. holder of a permanent visa

 - a holder of a Special Category Visa (sub-class 444, New Zealand citizen)